 - Just cook until pasta is done, according to package instructions.

 If you can find the alphabet noodles, they're a great incentive to get small children to eat the soup.
 My sister and I used to have so much fun when we were young spelling words out in our soup.
 Of course, that never lasted long since the soup was so delicious it got slurped down pretty fast.
 I mean, just look at that ladle of deliciousness!

-You won't believe the enticing aroma that fill the house.
+You won't believe the enticing aroma that fills the house.
 In fact, my husband came home from work the day I was making this and the first thing he said was "I can't wait to have some of whatever you're cooking, it smells incredible!" (think there wasn't a huge smile on my face after that).
 I usually serve this Old Fashioned Vegetable Beef Soup with a side of crackers or my freshly baked French bread.
 It really is the perfect lunch or dinner to warm you up on a cold winter's day.
 Enjoy!

 Soups You Can Enjoy Any Time of Year

 Cheeseburger Soup from Dancing Through The Rain is rich and filling and full of cheesy goodness.

 - 2 lbs. rump roast, cubed

 - 4 beef marrow soup bones (optional)